HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/container_configuration/container_staging.md

 10. Configure any required syndication properties in the WCM ConfigService.
 For example, enabling memberfixer to run during syndication.

 11. Create any required configuration items.
 For example, URLs, namespace bindings, and so on.
+You can use WebSphere Application Server UI or deploy via dxclient or wsadmin commands.
+It could be a good time to write a deployment script as you will need to perform the same on your other environments too.
 This is a good time to run a comparison report via the WebSphere Configuration Comparison Tool.
 For more details, see [WebSphere Configuration Comparison Tool](https://github.com/IBM/websphere-cct).
 For more details on possible configuration settings in the Resource Environment Providers see the section Resource Environment Providers below.